lylo/vanillasky/README.md

 ## Features

 - 🗑️ Automatically deletes posts older than a specified number of days (default: 90 days)
+- 🔄 Deletes reposts by default (can be disabled)
+- 👍 Option to delete likes (disabled by default)
 - 🔍 Default dry-run mode previews what would be deleted
 - ⚡ Configurable timeframe
 - 🔐 Secure authentication using Bluesky app passwords